Music-Maniacs/.github/profile/README.md

 ## The ultimate app

 The original app was mainly centered in music events, now, our idea is to take it to the next level.
-Combining @metabrainz/musicbrainz-server public database, and the all mighty open source discussion platform @discourse/discourse, we aim to create the place every music maniac has only dare to dream of.
+Combining [music brainz's](https://github.com/metabrainz/musicbrainz-server) public database, and the all mighty open source discussion platform [discourse](https://github.com/discourse/discourse), we aim to create the place every music maniac has only dare to dream of.

 ### Mission